ACCEPTING CASES NATIONWIDE

 Can I join the 1,4-dioxane class action lawsuit?

 It depends on whether or not there is an existing lawsuit in your district.
-Currently, some municipalities choose to engage in a class action lawsuit.
+Currently, some municipalities haven chosen to engage in a class action lawsuit.

 What companies are responsible for 1,4-dioxane in drinking water?